TeresaWehmeier/School_District_Analysis/README.md

 # School District Analysis

 ## Overview of the School District Analysis Project
-The purpose of the School District Analysis project is to develop student and school performance analysis on reading and math scores, and to evaluate performance based on school size and budget level by high school and per student.
+The purpose of the School District Analysis project is to develop student and school performance analyses on reading and math scores, and to evaluate performance based on school size and budget level by high school and per student.
 Deliverables for the project include:
 - High level snapshot of the district's key metrics
 - Overview of the key metrics for each school
 - Tables include